daveshanley/quobix.com/content/articles/asyncapi-streaming-using-golang/index.md

 }
 {{< /highlight >}}

-We need to update both our REST Service API '**andleWordFetchSuccess**' and '**andleWordFetchFailure**' handlers to call this new method.
+We need to update both our REST Service API '**handleWordFetchSuccess**' and '**handleWordFetchFailure**' handlers to call this new method.

 It will ensure the service broadcasts an actual list of random words regardless of success or failure to obtain that data.